Zeta Functions and the (Linear) Logic of Markov Processes

-\begin{notation} In this section and the following, we will consider measured spaces $\measure{X}$, $\measure{Y}$, etc. noted in boldface fonts.
-The implicit assumption will be that the underlying set is named by the same letter in normal fonts, e.g. $X$, $Y$, etc. and the associated $\sigma$-algebra is named by the same letter in calligraphic fonts, e.g. $\mathcal{X}$, $\mathcal{Y}$, etc. We do not assume a generic notation for the measures and, should the need to talk about them arise, we would explicitly name them. \end{notation}
+\begin{notations} In this section and the following, we write measured spaces $\measure{X}$, $\measure{Y}$, etc. in boldface fonts.
+We will use the same letter in normal fonts, e.g. $X$, $Y$, etc. to denote the underlying set and the same letter in calligraphic fonts, e.g. $\mathcal{X}$, $\mathcal{Y}$, etc. to denote the associated $\sigma$-algebra.
+We do not assume generic notation for the measures and, should the need to talk about them arise, we would explicitly name them. \end{notations}